The Science of Training Density: Do You Work Hard When It Really Matters?

 First of all, the LF Group improved both their fractional utilization of VO2max at their anaerobic threshold (%VO2max at AT), as well as their exercise economy (lower submaximal HR and lower submaximal oxygen consumption), while the HF Group didn’t.
 Furthermore, these threshold-specific sessions improved the LF Group 8k TT performance.

-As mentioned previously, 60 minutes+ of total work in zone 3 is necessary for highly trained endurance athletes to trigger an adaptive response.
-The reason you get better is that you get peripheral (muscular) adaptations like an increase in muscle capillaries, increased size and number of mitochondria, and increased number of aerobic enzymes caused the improvement.
+As mentioned previously, 60 minutes+ of total work in zone 3 seems necessary for highly trained endurance athletes to trigger an adaptive response.
+The improvement is likely achieved through peripheral (muscular) adaptations like an increase in muscle capillaries, increased size and number of mitochondria, and increased number of aerobic enzymes caused the improvement.
 This in turn might cause a switch of fast twitch type 2a muscle fibers into more aerobically efficient type 1 fibers.
 The science of muscle fiber types, hybrid forms, and their conversion is a well-researched field and very interesting for us cyclists.

 Now, what I find so notable about the study is that they used the right amount of intensity around the threshold.
 While research has failed to acknowledge positive adaptations from threshold sessions, these poor results might just be the result of an inappropriate training load.
 Remember, the lower the intensity, the more time-in-zone you need to accumulate.